stencila/website/CONTRIBUTING.md

 The start of my post on a very interesting subject...
 ```

+**Note** Please use a YAML front matter as shown below, providing
+some meta data about your blog post.
+This allows for correct rendering and
+publishing of your post, attributing the authorship and makes the post
+easy to search within the search engines.

-4. Write your blog post!
+6. Write your blog post!
-5. Commit and submit your pull request.
+7. Commit, push the branch to your fork and submit your pull request.

 ### Build website locally